Maintenance made easy

 Finishing Your Redwood Structure

-Conversely, achieve a customized look by applying a paint or sealant to finish your Humboldt Redwood project.
+Conversely, achieve a customized look by applying a paint or sealant to finish your Humboldt Sawmill redwood project.
 To keep the color and texture looking like new, a number of protective sealants are available to accentuate the wood’s characteristics.
 As weathering occurs to the finish, simply refinish the wood every few years to keep sealed or painted structures looking great.

 Allowing Redwood to Weather Naturally